Keep the Roof Over Your Head in Good Condition

 Let's start with the flashing.
 (You can do this with binoculars if you don't want to use a ladder.)
 Flashing is a strip of material (usually sheet metal, aluminum, plastic or roofing felt) you will find around any roof openings like a chimney, skylight, vent pipe, dormer window, door, etc. Because flashing is used to keep water from seeping in to those areas, it should not be loose or it will not be effective.

 It's also important to inspect the shingles.
-According to the National Roofing Contractors Association, you don't want to see shingles that are curling at the edges, buckling, warped or blistering as this is a sign that the shingles are aging and may need to be replaced.
+You don't want to see shingles that are curling at the edges, buckling, warped or blistering as this is a sign that the shingles are aging and may need to be replaced.
 Discolored, cracked or missing shingles are also cause for concern.
 If you have asphalt shingles, you might notice they are covered with a granular coating that's designed to protect it from the elements.
 If the granules come off, the shingle can crack or break, allowing water to seep under it and start to damage the roof's foundation.

 You will also need to make sure your roof is not misshapen in any way.
 Are there bulges, valleys or waves?
 There shouldn't be, and if you see any of those things, it's an indication of a problem.